Pages

 The greater than 2 MeV electron flux at geosynchronous orbit is

-expected to range from moderate to high levels.
-High levels are
+expected to be at moderate to high levels during the forecast

 Space Weather Scales